colouringpages-psart.com

 Free printable coloring pages - The Tortoise and the Hare

-Interesting facts (About The Tortoise and the Hare fable)
+The Tortoise and Hare story

 1. Do you know who was the author of “The Tortoise and the Hare” fable?